Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 ## Estimated time to complete
 - 20 minutes, times may vary with optional labs.

-- Reminder, follow instructions carefully.
-To achieve error-free results, carefully read and implement each lab step.
+> [!IMPORTANT]
+> Ensure error-free results by meticulously following each step of the lab instructions.

 ## Objectives
 - Teach frontend setup and management.